 The Intersegmental General Education Transfer Curriculum (IGETC) is a selection of courses that community college students can complete to satisfy CSU or UC lower-division general education requirements.
 Courses must be completed for all areas with a grade of “C” or better.
 It should be noted that completion of the IGETC is neither a requirement for transfer to CSU or UC nor is it the only way to fulfill the lower-division general education requirements prior to transfer.
 Students pursuing majors that require extensive lower-division preparation (e.g., science, engineering, arts) may find the IGETC inappropriate to follow.
 Counselors are available to help students decide the most appropriate pattern to follow.

-Partial certification (i.e., certification of all but one or two courses) is allowed.
+Partial certification (i.e., certification of all but one or two courses) is allowed but may not be accepted by all UC or CSU campuses.
 Students must still complete all admission requirements for transfer: Areas 1A, 1B, and Area 2.
 Students intending to transfer to CSU are also required to complete an additional course in Oral Communication (Area 1C) and do not need to demonstrate proficiency in a language other than English to transfer, but another language may be required for CSU graduation.
 Check your campus of choice.
 Contact a counselor for information regarding certification.

 IGETC for STEM: Certain Associate Degrees for Transfer allow the use of IGETC for STEM.
-With this GE option, students follow the IGETC pattern but delay completing one Arts or Humanities course, one Social and Behavioral Science course, and the Language Other Than English requirement (only for UC-bound students who have not satisfied it through proficiency) until after transfer.
+With this GE option, students follow the IGETC pattern but delay completing the following until after transfer: one Arts or Humanities course; one Social and Behavioral Science course; and the Language Other Than English requirement (only for UC-bound students who have not satisfied it through proficiency).
 Allowance for the use of IGETC for STEM pattern is noted within the applicable program listing.